lexibank/birchallchapacuran/README.md

-# A Combined Comparative and Phylogenetic Analysis of the Chapacuran Language Family
+# CLDF dataset derived from Birchall et al.'s "A Combined Comparative and Phylogenetic Analysis of the Chapacuran Language Family" from 2016.

 Cite the source dataset as